-Active Directory: A general-purpose network directory service.
-Active Directory also refers to the Windows implementation of a directory service.
-Active Directory stores information about a variety of objects in the network.
-Importantly, user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
-Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
-[MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS.

-APDS server: The server side of Authentication Protocol Domain Support [MS-APDS], otherwise known as a domain controller in authentication protocols that use Authentication Protocol Domain Support.

-application server: The server side of Kerberos Network Authentication Service (V5) Extensions [MS-KILE].

-Digest authentication: A protocol that uses a challenge-response mechanism for authentication in which clients are able to verify their identities without sending an in-the-clear password to the server.
+- Active Directory: The Windows implementation of a general-purpose directory service, which uses LDAP as its primary access protocol.
+Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos [MS-KILE].
+Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS), which are both described in [MS-ADOD]: Active Directory Protocols Overview. - APDS server: The server side of Authentication Protocol Domain Support [MS-APDS], otherwise known as a domain controller in authentication protocols that use Authentication Protocol Domain Support. - application server: The server side of Kerberos Network Authentication Service (V5) Extensions [MS-KILE]. - Digest authentication: A protocol that uses a challenge-response mechanism for authentication in which clients are able to verify their identities without sending an in-the-clear password to the server.
 For more information, see [RFC2617] and [RFC2831].